42thlab/arkis-docs/docs/api/node.md

 Parameter | Description
 --------- | -----------
-cluster_id  | (required) Cluster UUID to which the newly created node will belong name | (required) Name of the node region | (required) The name identifier of the region where the node will be deployed (see [Regions](/api/regions)) node_size | (required) Name identifier of the node size object desired for the node (see [Node Sizes](/api/node_sizes))
+cluster   | (required) Cluster UUID to which the newly created node will belong name | (required) Name of the node region | (required) The name identifier of the region where the node will be deployed (see [Regions](/api/regions)) node_size | (required) Name identifier of the node size object desired for the node (see [Node Sizes](/api/node_sizes))